FlavScents AInsights Entry for Acetyl Butyryl (CAS: 3848-24-6)

 6. Regulatory Status (Regional Overview)

-- United States: Not explicitly listed as FEMA GRAS; usage should be aligned with general safety guidelines.
+- United States: Acetyl butyryl is not explicitly listed as FEMA GRAS but is used in flavors under general safety guidelines.

-- European Union: Not specifically listed under Reg.
-(EC) No 1334/2008; assumed safe under general flavoring principles.
+- European Union: Not specifically listed in Regulation (EC) No 1334/2008; usage is subject to general safety assessments.

 - United Kingdom: Follows EU regulations post-Brexit with no significant divergence reported.

-- Asia: Limited specific data; generally follows international safety standards.
+- Asia: Limited specific data; usage generally aligns with international safety standards.

 Citation hooks: FEMA; EFSA; national authority publications